Our community stands together to eliminate all forms of abuse.

 Why a Children's Advocacy Center?

 Children are among the most vulnerable members of our community.
-When a child is violated, action must follow to provide protection and to promote healing.
+When a child is abused, we are here to provide safety, justice, and healing.

 Whom do we serve?